 Software that Drives Operational Excellence in Your Buildings

-The AkitaBox building infrastructure platform is specially designed to help your organization extend the useful life of buildings and assets through the power of data-driven building management.
+The AkitaBox facility management software is specially designed to help your organization extend the useful life of buildings and assets through the power of data-driven building management.

 Get users up and running from day one with intuitive software that’s powerful, yet easy to use.
 Take control of your organization’s facilities-related KPIs by utilizing in-app data reporting and analytics tools.
 Reveal the true cost of operations and track maintenance costs to achieve your ideal return on investment.